JMawyin/DataSciencePortafolio/README.md

    DATA 608 - Knowledge and Visual Analytics:

   *608_Final_Project.Rmd AND 608-FP_app.py -- Developed a interactive DataTable using Dash/Plotly to visualize the effect of variable electricity price on consumer demand.

+   DATA 622 - Machine Learning and Big Data:

+  *DATA622-Classifier Comparisson.Rmd -- Comparisson of how accurate different supervised machine learning algorithms are in sorting out target classes in a data set.